neurobin/mdx_include/README.md

 This project is motivated by [markdown-include](https://github.com/cmacmackin/markdown-include) and provides the same functionalities with some extras.

-**You should not use markdown-include along with this extension, choose either one not both.**
+**You should not use markdown-include along with this extension, choose either one, not both.**

 # Syntax